-In addition to the Mountain Equipment Co-op listed at the head of the chapter, there are several places around town for good books, maps, and advice.
+In addition to the Mountain Equipment Co-op, there are several places around town for good books, maps, and advice.

 International Travel Maps & Books.
 The well-regarded International Travel Maps & Books publishes its own maps, and is also the local distributor for the Canada Map Office, stocking federally made topographic maps and charts of the region.
 12300 Bridgeport Rd., Richmond, Vancouver, BC, V6V 1J5.
 604/273-1400. www.itmb.ca.

 Wanderlust.
 A major supplier of goods and gear for travelers, Wanderlust has a well-stocked section of maps and guidebooks.
 1929 W. 4th Ave., Kitsilano, Vancouver, BC, V6J 1M7.
 604/739-2182. www.wanderlustore.com.